Website Search

 Algolia search with textbox in navbar.
 The search dialog opens as a dropdown in the right-hand side of the screen as an expansion of the textbox.

 When the search is displayed as a textbox, by default, there is no placeholder text.
-You can specify placeholder text using the search-box-placeholder key of the language option (note that this is at the top-level, not inside the website option):
+You can specify placeholder text using the search-text-placeholder key of the language option (note that this is at the top-level, not inside the website option):

 language:

-search-box-placeholder: Search
+search-text-placeholder: Search

 Search box showing the placeholder text 'Search'.